systemd/systemd/doc-migration/source/systemd.rst

 systemd only keeps a minimal set of units loaded into memory.
 Specifically, the only units that are kept loaded into memory are those for which at least one of the following conditions is true:

-1. It is in an active, activating, deactivating or failed state (i.e. in any unit state except for ``inactive``) It has a job queued for it
+1. It is in an active, activating, deactivating or failed state (i.e. in any unit state except for "inactive") It has a job queued for it
   It is a dependency of at least one other unit that is loaded into memory It has some form of resource still allocated (e.g. a service unit that is inactive but for which